headStyleColorRed/PhantomWhisperer/Readme.md

 ## 🏗️ Building Your Secret Lair

-### Option 1: The "I Like to Live Dangerously" Method

 1. Make sure you've got Rust and Cargo.
 No Rust?
 Get it from https://www.rust-lang.org/.
 2. Clone this bad boy:
    ```